hostmobility/documentation/docs/system/update.md

 ### Editing package feeds

-The files in the folder `/etc/opkg/*` define where to get extra software.
-You can edit to point to a customer server.
+The files under `/etc/opkg/*` define where to get extra software.
+You can edit them to point to the server of your choice.
-**NOTE: Make sure the package repository that you add is compatible and secure to use**
+**NOTE: Make sure that the package repository you add is compatible and secure to use**

 ## System installation or re-installation